jiangsijia9495/Interseting-Papers/READ_PAPER_NOTE.md

 ### ICCV
 [Modulated Periodic Activations for Generalizable Local Functional Representations](https://cseweb.ucsd.edu/~ravir/ishit_iccv.pdf).
 ICCV, 2021.
    - **Abstract:** Recent works have significantly improved their ability to represent high-frequency content by using periodic activations or positional encodings.
 This often came at the expense of generalization: modern methods are typically optimized for a single signal.
 We present a new representation that generalizes to multiple instances and achieves state-of-the-art fidelity
+   - **Inspiration:**
-   - **Inspiration:** A simpler alternative to using a separate modulation network would be to concatenate the latent codes and the input coordinates, and use the resultant vector as a single input to the synthesis network.
+     1. A simpler alternative to using a separate modulation network would be to concatenate the latent codes and the input coordinates, and use the resultant vector as a single input to the synthesis network.
 This strategy has shown to be fruitful for ReLU-based synthesis networks for encoding signed distance fields [32].
 However, we find it consistently fails with sine activations.
+     2. Some recent work has explored locality, but they focus on relatively simple, low-frequency signals like signed distance fields [4, 13], which can locally be well approximated using a single linear decision boundary。

 ###  ECCV